 Structure doesn’t add more work to your plate.
 It takes work away.
-Remember how much energy it takes to dodge flying paint balls all day?
+Remember how much energy it takes to dodge flying paintballs all day?
 Structure arms you.
 You go into Quiet Time thinking, “This is when we are going to practice self-control.”
 You go into “Free Play” thinking, “This is when I’m watching for those wise choices and kindness.”
 You’re prepared.
 It becomes a habit, both for you and your kids.
 The day goes by faster and more smoothly.
 This is called “Paying it forward,” moms.
-We invest our time and energy is structure and discipline now and we will reap the benefits for years to come.
+We invest our time and energy in discipline and structure now and we will reap the benefits for years to come.

 What does your daily structure look like?
 How have you seen it benefit your discipline?
 Share with other moms who need ideas and encouragement!

-This article originally appeared at the Gospel Centered Mom.
+This article on discipline and structure originally appeared at the Gospel-Centered Mom.